bukupedia/random-notes/about.md

 There is no fixed topic, no publishing schedule and no targeted audience.
 Anything can be logged and updated as needed.

-This is simply a record, written for personal reference, clarity and future use.
+This is simply a record, written primarily for personal reference, clarity and future use.